 - Engage the journalist – convey your message in a short and succinct manner which easily conveys the next step

 - The email call to action – are you asking outright for a link back to a piece of content you’ve created?
-Or perhaps you’re looking to pitch unique content?
+Or are you looking to pitch unique content?

 - Receive a reply stating interest / requesting further information